SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_7.png)

-8. Now access the desktop agent on the taskbar and Click <b>More Actions</b>
+8. Now access the Desktop Agent on the taskbar and Click <b>More Actions</b>

 <br>![](/exercises/ex0/images/0_8.png)